+'''

-"Choosing TEST or NOTEST compiler suboptions for COBOL programs" on page 25 "Choosing TEST or NOTEST compiler suboptions for PL/I programs" on page 32 "Choosing TEST or DEBUG compiler suboptions for C programs" on page 37 "Choosing TEST or DEBUG compiler suboptions for C++ programs" on page 42 Chapter 6, "Preparing an assembler program," on page 69 Chapter 5, "Preparing a LangX COBOL program," on page 65
+"Choosing TEST or NOTEST compiler suboptions for COBOL programs" on page 25

+'''

+"Choosing TEST or NOTEST compiler suboptions for PL/I programs" on page 31

+"Choosing TEST or DEBUG compiler suboptions for C programs" on page 36

+"Choosing TEST or DEBUG compiler suboptions for C++ programs" on page 41

+Chapter 6, "Preparing an assembler program," on page 69

+Chapter 5, "Preparing a LangX COBOL program," on page 65

-- 2. Determine if your site uses CADP or DTCN debugging profiles and verify that your system has been configured to use the chosen debugging profile. - 3.
+- 2. Determine if your site uses DTCN debugging profiles and verify that your system has been configured to use the chosen debugging profile. - 3.
 Determine if you need to link edit EQADCCXT into your program by reviewing the instructions in "Link-editing EQADCCXT into your program" on page 79. - 4.
 Do one of the following tasks: - If your site is using DTCN debugging profiles, create and store a DTCN debugging profile.
-Instructions for creating a DTCN debugging profile are in "Creating and storing a DTCN profile" on page 80. - If you are using CICS Transaction Server for z/OS Version 2 Release 3 or later and your site uses CADP to manage debugging profiles, create and store a CADP debugging profile.
-See "Creating and storing debugging profiles with CADP" on page 89 for more information about using CADP.
+Instructions for creating a DTCN debugging profile are in "Creating and storing a DTCN profile" on page 79.